MrAugu/response-builder/README.md

 # response-body-builder
-Response Builder is a middleware that helps build you response bodys for APIs.
+Response Builder is a middleware that helps build you response bodies for APIs.

 # Installation
 ```